Amalguittoum/Supplemental-Material/README.md

 ======

-This repositoty includes a set of materials used to infer IoT dpendencies between devices.
+This repositoty includes a set of materials used to infer IoT dependencies between devices.
 It includes:
 * A set of SHACL rules to infer dependencies.
 * A set of SHACL rules and functions for Entity resolution.
 * A set of DataSets representing smart home scenarios according to the IoT-D ontology.